MrMohebi/forex-bot/README.md

 ## Writen in MQL4

 Practice to learn MQL4 bots in Meta tereader 4 \
+play ground: Alpari MT4